What Are Push Piers And How Do They Work?

 What Are Push Piers?

 Push piers are the most common repair method for foundations experiencing differential settlement.
-These hollow steel pipes are driven into the ground underneath the foundation using a hydraulic ram along with the structure’s weight until they reach soil that can adequately support the foundation.
+These hollow steel pipes are driven into the ground underneath the foundation using a hydraulic ram and the structure’s weight until they reach soil that adequately supports the foundation.

 Push Piers Foundation Repair: How Are Push Piers Installed?